ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+and would advise them to cut it out. and slick
 it up in some prominent place for reference:
 Of wheat, sixty pounds.
 Of shell-corn, fifty-six pounds.